 - Regulation of heavy vehicle noise

-Roads and Maritime also provides guidance to assist contractors and consultants in assessing noise with standard briefs and procedures.
+Transport for NSW also provides guidance to assist contractors and consultants in assessing road traffic noise with standard briefs and procedures.

 Operation and design of roads and facilities

-The NSW Road Noise Policy (RNP), produced by Office of Environment and Heritage, is managed by the Environment Protection Authority and outlines NSW criteria for different road types.
-Roads and Maritime guidelines relate the criteria for different road types to specific existing, new or upgraded roads.
+The NSW Road Noise Policy for industry (NPfi), produced by Office of Environment and Heritage, is managed by the Environment Protection Authority and outlines NSW criteria for different road types.
+Transport for NSW guidelines relate the criteria for different road types to specific existing, new or upgraded roads.

-The NSW Industrial Noise Policy (INP), also produced by the Office of Environment and Heritage and managed by the Environment Protection Authority, outlines NSW criteria for permanent off road facilities located at fixed sites.
+The NSW Noise Policy for industry (NPfi), also produced by the Office of Environment and Heritage and managed by the Environment Protection Authority, outlines NSW criteria for permanent off road facilities located at fixed sites.

 Road projects including minor works

-Roads and Maritime has a number of guidelines which assist in modelling noise, setting criteria, assessing noise and designing mitigation which meet the requirements and intent of the NSW Road Noise Policy.
-See the fact sheet for more information on differences between the NSW Road Noise Policy and Roads and Maritime guidelines.
+Transport for NSW has a number of guidelines which assist in modelling noise, setting criteria, assessing noise and designing mitigation which meet the requirements and intent of the NSW Road Noise Policy.
+See Appendix B in the Road Noise Criteria Guideline for more information on differences between the NSW Road Noise Policy and Transport for NSW guidelines.

 The following guidelines are to be used for assessing the operational noise impact of road projects and minor works.
 These guidelines feature overarching principles which must be met and procedures which assist in meeting the principles.

-- Route Option Assessment (contact a Roads and Maritime Noise Specialist)
+- Route Option Assessment (contact a Transport for NSW Noise Specialist)

-These other Roads and Maritime publications may assist in the urban design considerations of mitigation:
+These other Transport publications may assist in the urban design considerations of mitigation:

-Permanent off road facilities located at fixed sites are assessed under the NSW Industrial Noise Policy.
-Examples of these sites include but are not limited to: truck stops, bus lay overs, ventilation portals and sub-stations.
+Permanent off road facilities located at fixed sites are assessed under the NSW Noise Policy for industry (NPfl).
+Examples of these sites include but are not limited to: truck stops, bus lay overs, ventilation stacks and portals and sub-stations.